jmartinkova/guide/docs/application/document-templates/editors/detail/settings.rst

-Template
+Settings
 ********

-The :guilabel:`Template` tab of :doc:`./index` allows us to adjust the configuration and metadata of the document template.
+The :guilabel:`Settings` tab of :doc:`./index` allows us to adjust the configuration and metadata of the document template.
 It is split to the following three parts:

 General
 =======